Healthdirect Free Australian health advice you can count on.

 How is pericarditis treated?

-Cardiac tamponade is a dangerous condition, where too much fluid collects in the pericardium, which puts pressure on the heart and causes blood pressure to drop dramatically.
-This is life-threatening and requires emergency treatment.
+Cardiac tamponade is when enough fluid collects in the pericardium to put pressure on your heart and cause your blood pressure to drop dramatically.
+Cardiac tamponade is life-threatening and requires emergency treatment.

 Learn more here about the development and quality assurance of healthdirect content.